Earn weekly rewards on your crypto

 The Ledger Nano Plus is an excellent choice for new cypto users looking to dip their feet into the world of hardware wallets (also known as cold storage).

-For most people just getting into crypto a simple, free software wallet will likely do the trick.
-But quite often crypto users will tend to gravitate towards the extra security provided by a hardware wallet.
+For most people just getting into crypto, a simple, free software wallet will likely do the trick.
+But many users gravitate towards the extra security provided by a hardware wallet.

 1. Relatively cheap